ablab/rnaquast/README.md

 ### 2.1 General requirements

+rnaQUAST can be installed via conda:

+        conda install -c rnaquast -c bioconda rnaquast

-To run rnaQUAST you need:
+If you wish to run rnaQUAST from [the release archive](https://github.com/ablab/rnaquast/releases) you need:

 *   Python3 or Python2 (2.5+)
 *   [matplotlib](http://matplotlib.org/) python package